 - No Package listing (so you can't automatically search pypi)

 Distribute was a fork of setuptools that got merged back to setuptools.
-So don't use distribute, but use setuptools.
+So don't use distribute, use setuptools.